manasakai/infinite-width-attention/README.md

 # infinite-width-attention

-This repository provides the source code for the numerical simulations in the paper **"Infinite-Width Limit of a Single Attention Layer: Analysis via Tensor Programs"**.
-Please refer to the paper for a detailed explanation of the experiments and results.
+This repository provides the source code for the numerical simulations in the paper **"Infinite-Width Limit of a Single Attention Layer: Analysis via Tensor Programs."** Please refer to the paper for a detailed explanation of the experiments and results.

 **Paper reference:** Mana Sakai, Ryo Karakida, and Masaaki Imaizumi.
 (2025).
 Infinite-Width Limit of a Single Attention Layer: Analysis via Tensor Programs. [arXiv:2506.00846](https://arxiv.org/abs/2506.00846).

+## Notes on arXiv Versions

+The current main branch corresponds to the code used for the latest version of our paper.
+For reproducibility, the code corresponding to version 1 of arXiv is preserved in the `arxiv-v1` branch.
+Please refer to the arxiv-v1 branch and the corresponding README if you are interested in the experiments from the first version of our paper.

 ## Implementation